What “I’m Just Looking” Actually Means

 Hearing these common phrases feels like a beat-down sometimes, but it’s not personal.
-When you hear one of them – or one of many others – it’s an objection.
+When you hear one of them – or one of many others – it’s really just a “stall” - not an objection at all.
 What’s happened is also a very common problem, and it’s that the customer hasn’t yet perceived value in the right way.

 When someone browsing the used car lot says “I’m just looking” to the salesperson who greets them, they are saying “we don’t need you yet”.
 It feels like a complete rejection, closing the conversation, but it’s really an objection.
 It leaves the opportunity for the salesperson to ask more questions like, “are there any vehicles you’d like to take a closer look at?” or “There are hundreds of cars on the lot.
 Can I help direct you to the vehicles that might fit your needs?”

 For the F&I manager who has a non-committal car buyer in their office, and to the service advisor whose customer puts off maintenance until ‘next time’, it’s a slightly different objection with the same motive: the customer hasn’t seen the value in the product.